Code-Institute-Submissions/Krom121-interactive-frontend-development/readme.md

     Bootstrap css was used for layout purposes.

-    Css was used for some styling.
+    Css was used for some custom styling.

-    D3.js version 5 was used for the visualisation of the data.
+    D3.js version 5.15.0 was used for the visualisation of the data.

     Csv files where used to store the data.
-Which I had created in Excel.

-    Data Array with json format was used inside the pie chart.
+    Api's where used to deliver data of bitcoin to line chart.

 ### Unit Testing

  Manual testing was performed on all the graphs.

  Bugs where fixed where changes where made from the different versions of d3.js.
+Using developer inspect tool in google.

 ### Credit